-If an afternoon’s walking has you hankering for a pint of Cornish cider, take the short drive (about 15 mins) from Trelissick to The Pandora Inn on Restournaught Creek; one of the prettiest places for a pint this side of the Tamar.
+If an afternoon’s walking has you hankering for a pint of Cornish cider, drive (about 20 mins) from Trebah to The Pandora Inn on Restournaught Creek; one of the prettiest places for a pint this side of the Tamar.
 The pretty thatched pub sits on the river, with a big jetty filled with picnic tables and a view of people paddling and crabbing in the water.
 Be warned; one pint easily turns into three here when the sun shines, and those apples make some strong stuff.

 Porthleven to Penzance